eliasb/dfdocker/README.md

 ## **9. How To Use Eclipse PDT With This**

 Eclipse is an amazing Open Source IDE (Integrated Development Environment).
 You can install Eclipse PDT by Googling for it and downloading the latest version.
 It can be a little confusing to figure out which version of Eclipse is the latest.
-The Eclipse community had the habit of giving names to each new major version.
+The Eclipse community has the habit of giving names to each new major version instead of numbers.
 They also tend to develop each one in parallel.
 In my experience, the best way to know which one is the latest is not by going to their official website.
 You should, as I suggested, search on Google.

 Just remember that there is an Eclipse version for each computer language.
 The Eclipse PDT is the one for PHP and JavaScript development.